Get-Reqd/CACI-Utility/README.md

 ## 7. Rinse and Repeat
 Now that you've submitted your pull request, Jackson will merge your code into our project.
 Return to **step 2** and start working on something new.

+# Development Tips
+Miscellaneous things that could be helpful while using the GitHub workflow.

+## Forgot to branch?
+You've realized you have been accidentally developing on your master branch.
+No problem.
+Let's get this fixed to get you back on track.

+If you haven't committed any changes to master, see [this answer](https://stackoverflow.com/a/22082669) to bring your current changes to the correct feature branch.

+If you have committed one or more changes to master, see [this answer](https://stackoverflow.com/a/36463546) to reset your master branch and move your commits to the correct feature branch.